i-pi/i-pi/docs/src/onlinereso.rst

 ~~~~~~~~~~~~~~~~~

 Several examples of usage of i-PI to perform advanced molecular
-simulations can be found among the recipes of the
+simulations can be found in the
+`i-PI chapter <https://atomistic-cookbook.org/software/i-pi.html>`_ of the
 `atomistic cookbook <https://atomistic-cookbook.org/>`_.
 These include an
 `introduction to path integral simulations <https://atomistic-cookbook.org/latest/examples/path-integrals/path-integrals.html>`_,